ivan-paleo/imaging-reports/README.md

 ## Introduction
 - In a strict sense, none of the fields are required.
 Yet, it is important that **you fill as many fields as possible**.
 Unedited fields will be filled with default values, so make sure you change them in case you did not apply default values.
 - Some information that will be included in the report (see [tab "Report"](#tab-report)) is hard coded and does not depend on your input because it depends on the hardware only.
 Because of that (and other things), make sure you **use the latest version of the App**.
 - **Every entered information summarizes all acquisitions about which you are reporting.** Therefore, do not fill the forms for every single acquisition bur rather for all acquisitions of a project.
+Metadata for every acquisition should be made accessible with the acquisition files themselves (see repo [publish-micro-image](https://github.com/ivan-paleo/publish-micro-image)).
 - While it is possible to jump from any tab to any other, conditional input (i.e. input based on other input) might not update correctly.
 Therefore, I recommend that you **start in the side bar and then fill in every tab from left ("General") to right ("Pre-processing")**.
 The tab "Report" can be consulted any time to check how the output will look like.
 - **You can save the settings for one instrument at a time.**
 - **Refer to the instrument's user manual if you need information about the settings.**